 In the ordinary course of their various business activities, the underwriters and their respective affiliates, officers, directors and employees may purchase, sell or hold a broad array of investments and actively trade securities, derivatives, loans, commodities, currencies, credit default swaps and other financial instruments for their own account and for the accounts of their customers, and such investment and trading activities may involve or relate to assets, securities and/or instruments of the issuer (directly, as collateral securing other obligations or otherwise) and/or persons and entities with relationships with the issuer.
 The underwriters and their respective affiliates may also communicate independent investment recommendations, market color or trading ideas and/or publish or express independent research views in respect of such assets, securities or instruments and may at any time hold, or recommend to clients that they should acquire, long and/or short positions in such assets, securities and instruments.
-In particular, Wells Fargo Bank, National Association, an affiliate of Wells Fargo Securities, LLC, is a joint lead-arranger, bookrunner, administrative agent and collateral agent under the Credit Agreement.
-Additionally, First-Citizens Bank & Trust Company, an affiliate of First Citizens Capital Securities, LLC, and KeyBank National Association, an affiliate of KeyBanc Capital Markets Inc., are lenders under the Credit Agreement.

 In December 2021, Goldman Sachs Lending Partners LLC, an affiliate of Goldman, Sachs & Co.
 LLC, one of the underwriters of this offering, entered into a loan agreement and a security and pledge agreement, collectively referred to as the loan agreements, with Vahe Kuzoyan, our co-founder, President and a member of our board of directors and his spouse, individually and as trustees of the K-A Family Trust dated December 6, 2021, or the Trust.
-Under the loan agreements, Goldman Sachs Lending Partners LLC made a loan in the principal amount of \$20 million to the Trust, which was used in connection with a home purchase and for personal liquidity needs.
-After certain repayments, the loan principal was reduced to approximately \$10.2 million and the loan agreements did not provide for further borrowing capacity.
-In September 2022, the loan agreements were amended to allow the borrowers to borrow up to \$15 million.
-After certain repayments, in March 2024 the loan agreements were amended to allow the borrowers to borrow up to \$17 million.
+Under the loan agreements, Goldman Sachs Lending Partners LLC agreed to make a loan in the principal amount of \$20 million to the Trust, to be used in connection with a home purchase and for personal liquidity needs.
+After certain repayments, the loan principal was reduced to approximately \$12 million and the loan agreements did not provide for further borrowing capacity.
+In March 2024, the loan agreements were amended to allow the borrowers to borrow an additional \$5 million such that the aggregate outstanding principal could not exceed \$17 million.
 As of July 31, 2024, the outstanding loan principal was approximately \$15.5 million.
-In addition to the loan agreements, Mr. Kuzoyan has three mortgages with Goldman Sachs Bank USA, an affiliate of Goldman, Sachs & Co.
-LLC, that will mature in 2052.